alainsahli/integration-patterns-demo/README.md

 ### Use Case 5: Reliable Integration With Queues
 In use case 4 almost everything is good except that when a user is created and the search service is not available it is not going to be indexed.
 To solve that a persistent messaging solution must be used to assure that the indexation of the user will happen at least once.
-To implement that we will create a local message brokers using AcitveMQ in the user application and search application.
+To implement that we will create local message brokers using AcitveMQ in the user application and search application.
 Every local message broker has its own database and the brokers are connected together using the network transportation feature of ActiveMQ.
 This way when a user is created a message is published and persisted and if the search application is not available it will be replayed as soon as it is available again.